muratk3n/thirdwave/en/README.md

 ---

 US was "diverted" away from Info-Pacific [20 yrs ago](2019/11/americas-secret-war-friedman.md#china).
-They are likely more intent engage this time around.
+They are likely more intent to engage this time around.

 ---